Kamran-Afzali/Kamran-Afzali.github.io/_posts/fmriprep.md

 ###  Resampling BOLD runs onto standard spaces

-This sub-workflow concatenates the transforms calculated upstream (see Head-motion estimation, Susceptibility Distortion Correction (SDC) –if fieldmaps are available–, EPI to T1w registration, and an anatomical-to-standard transform from Preprocessing of structural MRI) to map the EPI image to the standard spaces given by the --output-spaces argument (see Defining standard and nonstandard spaces where data will be resampled).
+*bold_std_trans_wf* concatenates the transforms calculated upstream (e.g. Head-motion estimation) to map the EPI image to the standard spaces given by the --output-spaces argument.
 It also maps the T1w-based mask to each of those standard spaces.Transforms are concatenated and applied all at once, with one interpolation (Lanczos) step, so as little information is lost as possible.
 The output space grid can be specified using modifiers to the --output-spaces argument.

         init_bold_std_trans_wf() <-input DSET>

 ###  EPI to T1w registration

-The alignment between the reference EPI image of each run and the reconstructed subject using the gray/white matter boundary (FreeSurfer’s ?h.white surfaces) is calculated by the bbregister routine.
+The alignment between the reference EPI image of each run and the reconstructed subject using the gray/white matter boundary is calculated by the bbregister routine.
 If FreeSurfer processing is disabled, FSL flirt is run with the BBR cost function, using the fast segmentation to establish the gray/white matter boundary.
 After BBR is run, the resulting affine transform will be compared to the initial transform found by FLIRT.
 Excessive deviation will result in rejecting the BBR refinement and accepting the original, affine registration.

         init_bold_reg_wf() <-input DSET>